4 Simple Ways to Retain Drivers and Reduce Turnover

 While investing in technology can seem expensive at first, having fast and reliable technology for both your drivers and office staff is crucial to optimizing your operations.
 Without current technology, there will be delays in communication and frustration from employees.
 As many service providers begin sunsetting 3G technology, it’s crucial to upgrade your drivers’ phones and mobile devices to stay in compliance with ELD mandates.

 It’s just as important to have efficient technology for your office staff so they can communicate quickly and clearly with your drivers on the road.
-Investing in a trucking software to help manage your data and communications is a great way to simplify and streamline your operations.
+Investing in trucking software to help manage your data and communications is a great way to simplify and streamline your operations.

 For example, ProTransport offers one of the industry’s most customizable, fully-integrated trucking software platforms.